LastGirlStanding/hotday-carts/README.md

 ## 2) Install Keptn

-Once you are logged onto the bastion host and shelled in to the container, we are ready to install Keptn.
+Once you are logged onto the bastion host and shelled into the container, we are ready to install Keptn.

 Install the Keptn control plane components into your cluster, using the **Keptn CLI**: